iotshaman/shaman-website-compiler/README.md

 - **name:** This is the name you will use in your HTML template to refer to this query's result set.
 - **path:** The name of the model you are querying
 - **args:** Takes 1-2 arguments.
 If you provide "*" it will return all objects.
 If you wish to filter these objects by a property, pass the name of the property in the first argument, then the expected value as the second argument.
-For example, to filter blogs to only the ones where the property "tag" equals "technology", your "args" property would look like ["tag","technology"].
+For example, to filter blogs to only the ones where the property "tag" equals "technology", your "args" property would look like `["tag","technology"]`.
 - **limit:** Only returns the top *n* elements from the result set.
 This should be used in conjunction with "sort".
 - **sort:** Sorts the result set, based on a "key" (name of property).
 Use the "descending" property if you want to reverse the order.

-### HTTP Adapter
+### Http Adapter

-The HTTP adapter allows you to use make HTTP requests to fulfil query requests.
+The HTTP adapter allows you to make HTTP requests to fulfil query requests.
 If you have an existing RESTful API and want to use this data to populate your website, this is the adapter for your.
-When configuring the HTTP adatper in your 'factory.json' file, use the "name" value of "HttpAdapter".
+When configuring the HTTP adatper in your 'factory.json' file, use the *name* value of "HttpAdapter".

 The HTTP adapter takes a configuration object with the below interface: